crislub/cloudbase-init-1/doc/source/userdata.rst

           - ['echo', '1']

-The cloud-config directives are executed in the following order: write_files, set_timezone, set_hostname, ntp, runcmd.
+The cloud-config directives are executed by default in the following order: write_files, set_timezone, set_hostname, ntp, groups, users, runcmd.

 The execution of set_hostname or runcmd can request a reboot if needed.
 The reboot is performed at the end of the cloud-config execution (after all the directives have been